Esri/esri-leaflet-routing/README.md

 # Esri Leaflet Routing

-The Esri Leaflet Geocoder is a small series of API helpers and UI controls to interact with the ArcGIS Online routing and directions services.
+The Esri Leaflet Routing is a small series of API helpers and UI controls to interact with the ArcGIS Online routing and directions services.

 **Currently Esri Leaflet Routing is in the design stage.
 Please feel free to propose new ideas or implementation in the [issues](https://github.com/Esri/esri-leaflet-routing/issues)**